 ALL OPTIONS OF THE OCCUPATIONAL THERAPY ASSISTANT PROGRAM ARE CURRENTLY CLOSED FOR FALL 2015 ADMISSIONS

-ADVANCED ADVISEMENT INFORMATION: FALL 2015
+ADVANCED ADVISEMENT INFORMATION: FALL 2016

-Persons considering and/or seeking fall 2015 application are highly encouraged to enroll in as many of the OTA Program's general education course requirements as possible prior to entering the OTA Program.
-These courses can be taken in advance during the 2013-2014 and 2014-2015 academic years (including summer sessions) and include Composition 1 and 2; Anatomy & Physiology 1 and 2; General Psychology; and Human Growth and Development [must be a lifespan development course from birth to death].
+Persons considering and/or seeking fall 2016 application are highly encouraged to enroll in as many of the OTA Program's general education course requirements as possible prior to entering the OTA Program.
+These courses can be taken in advance during the 2014-2016 academic years (including summer sessions) and include Composition 1 and 2; Anatomy & Physiology 1 and 2; General Psychology; and Human Growth and Development [must be a lifespan development course from birth to death].
 ALL of these six general education courses are pre-admission requirements for the accelerated option of study but are also recommendations for the traditional option of study [especially if students must balance part-time work and family responsibilities along with the rigors of the OTA courses].
 In addition, although not a program requirement for any option of study within the OTA Program, students are advised to enroll in NSCC's 1 credit LSC101: Research Methods.
 Students are also advised to take Statistics in order to enhance ability to read and understand research articles.
 Medical Terminology is another non-required course that can be valuable to learning within the OTA curriculum.

+DAY PROGRAM: All options of study within the OTA Program are day programs.
 OTA courses are offered during the day only - students must be able to commit to a day-time schedule.

 OTA PROGRAM APPLICATION PACKET: The requirements for submitting an application for Fall 2015 admission consideration may be found by downloading the Occupational Therapy Assistant 2015 Admission Application Packet (Traditional and Accelerated).